TakumiOtagaki/PseudoknotVisualizer/README.md

 you need to edit the line46 in RNAView/src/fpair_subs.c.
 Please read the issues: [Buffer Overflow in get_reference_pdb() Caused by Insufficient Buffer Size ](https://github.com/rcsb/RNAView/issues/11)

+If you are installing PseudknotVisualizer in your home directory, the installation command is simple!
 The installation steps are basically as followings:
 ```sh
 git clone https://github.com/rcsb/RNAView.git